OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/README.md

 Note the pricing does not consider the cost of hosting data in your Data Lake, Synapse overheads, spark pools, etc. - just the additional function and associated storage.

-As always, it is suggested you monitor & review costs within your own environment.
+As always, it is suggested you monitor and review costs within your own environment.

 ### **Performance**

 The Azure Durable Function has been designed with asynchronous I/O and scalability in mind.
 It does not download files directly, and instead invokes [start_copy_from_url](https://docs.microsoft.com/en-us/azure/developer/python/sdk/storage/azure-storage-blob/azure.storage.blob.blobclient?view=storage-py-v12#start-copy-from-url-source-url--metadata-none--incremental-copy-false----kwargs-) using the Python SDK.

-In our testing, the function was able to download ~7 years woth of data (200 GB) in under 10 minutes.
+In our testing, the function was able to download ~7 years worth of data (200 GB) in under 10 minutes.
 Processing the data into stage2 took 1-2 hours total due to the type conversion from CSV (strings) to Parquet.

 Loads are incremental (only new/changes files are processed), so subsequent runs are significantly quicker - typically in the order of minutes.